garrandall/popular-music-data/tracks/player-s-anthem-junior-m-a-f-i-a-.md

 Junior M.A.F.I.A.
-Niggaz... bitches...
+Niggas... bitches...
 Uhh

-(Niggaz) Grab your dick if you love hip-hop
+(Niggas) Grab your dick if you love hip-hop
 (Bitches) Rub your titties if you love Big Poppa Gotcha, open off the words I say because
  "This type of shit it happens everyday"